+In these experiments twenty cats were experimented upon.
 In the majority of cases both sciatic nerves were divided in the upper part of the thigh.
 During the operation the animal was anæsthetised with A.C.E. mixture, and antiseptic precautions rigorously adopted.
 Healing of the wound took place rapidly by the first intention in all cases but one.
 In this one case suppuration occurred, and the animal was killed three days after the operation.
 Another cat died suddenly a few hours after the operation.
 We have, therefore, only eighteen cats concerning which we have to record results.

-Fig. 18.-The result of injecting an amount equal to 30 cc. of blood from a case of alcoholic neuritis.
+FIG. 18.-The result of injecting an amount equal to 30 cc. of blood from a case of alcoholic neuritis.